Joshua earned an MBA from USF and writes mostly about software and technology.

 Check out the record macro button in the bottom left-hand corner of the screen in the below illustration.
-Once this button is clicked all actions taken within the Excel program can be recorded step by step.
-The macro button will turn into a square shaped stop button which need to be pressed to finished the recording process.
+Once this button is clicked, all actions taken within the Excel program can be recorded step by step.
+The macro button will turn into a square-shaped stop button which needs to be pressed to finish the recording process.

 Example 1: Creating a Filter Shortcut Key

-In this first example we are going to filter by discipline and then by sales greater than $5,000.
+In this first example, we are going to filter by discipline and then by sales greater than $5,000.
 After the macro recorder is activated by clicking the macro recorder button, another window appears.
 This is where the shortcut for the operation is customized.
-The macro needs a name, shortcut key, and you can optionally put a description.
-After clicking OK the macro starts recording.
+The macro needs a name, a shortcut key, and you can optionally add a description to it.
+After clicking OK, the macro starts recording.

 Next, click on the down arrow on the Total header to get the filter options to appear for that column.
-To only display number greater than, less than, or equal to a certain number you must find the “Number Filters” option.
-What needs to be displayed is records greater than $5,000 so “greater than" needs to be clicked.
+To only display numbers greater than, less than, or equal to a certain number, you must find the “Number Filters” option.
+What needs to be displayed is records greater than $5,000, so “greater than" needs to be clicked.

 The Custom AutoFilter box should appear.
-At this point we need to check to make sure the greater than option was selected and type in 5000 for that filter.
-After clicking OK, the secondary filter will take affect.
+At this point, we need to check to make sure the greater than option was selected and type in 5000 for that filter.
+After clicking OK, the secondary filter will take effect.

 Example 2: Creating a Clear Filter Shortcut Key

-To clear both filters for the table go to the Home table and find the Edit section to the right your screen.
-Click on Sort & Filter then Clear.
+To clear both filters for the table, go to the Home table and find the Edit section to the right of your screen.
+Click on Sort & Filter, then Clear.
 This will remove all filters made to the table.

 After clicking the square stop button in the lower left-hand corner, you are now able to toggle in and out of the sort that was created with the shortcut keys Ctrl + k and Ctrl + Shift + K.